 St John's is currently working to increase recycling rates and there are plenty of recycling points throughout College premises.
 Below is a map of where you can find recycling points on the main College site.
 All Hostels have independent recycling facilities, provided by the City Council.

 Buckets and bags can be found in the JCR, SBR, Porter's Lodges and Library.

 Books, bric-a-brac, cutlery, clothing, CDs, DVDs, handbags, electrical goods, leather goods, mobile phones, shoes.
 Bins are located in Cripps.
 Additional collection points are available at the end of Easter Term.

 Collection points for Christmas cards and stamps can be found in Forecourt Lodge.
 Sand pots for cigarette butts can be found in designated smoking areas.

-The College offers a weekly recycling scheme.
+The College offers a WEEE recycling scheme.
 WEEE stands for Waste of Electrical & Electronic Equipment recycling - so anything that has a plug or needs batteries for power.
 There is a green bin located in the Maintenance Yard (at the end of Cripps Lane) for this purpose, and when full, this is emptied by Computer Disposals Ltd (CDL).
 We are able to accept all items which either have a plug or take batteries, such as kettles, microwaves, toasters, etc., as well as batteries.
 If you do have batteries that need recycling please drop them at Forecourt Porter’s Lodge or bring them directly to Vicky Jeffries in the Maintenance Office.
 For any queries please contact Vicky on firstname.lastname@example.org.

 In addition to the main projects listed, the College takes every opportunity during refurbishment work and routine maintenance to reduce its environmental impact.
 This includes items such as energy efficient light bulbs and boiler upgrades.
 This timeline will be updated as further projects emerge.